Neculai, Aurel and Raj all left their homes in Romania for the same reason: to seek a better life for their family.

 - A word about 99 and the multilingual subtitling of your film?

 I really appreciate the work 99 does.
-It’s not often that a film gets translated into various languages and I think the work that they do is really important, expanding the film’s reach, making it accessible to audiences which otherwise might not have a chance watching these films due to the language barrier.
+It’s not often that a film gets translated into various languages and I think the work that 99 does is really important, expanding the film’s reach, making it accessible to audiences which otherwise might not have a chance watching these films due to the language barrier.